 The program activities and curriculum are organized around two courses, which is taught by Professor Walker:

 The Ethics of Washington Lawyering (2 credits)

 During the summer we met for seven evenings for 2.5 hours each session to discuss professional responsibility and DC lawyering.
 Each class session covered a different type of lawyering job in DC, with guest speakers for each session and student presentations on the assigned reading and topics.
-The topics covered were:
+The topics covered in 2019 were:

-- Lawyers and Lobbyists: We heard from an experienced DC lobbyist.
+- Lawyers as Lobbyists: We met with an experienced DC lobbyist.

-- Lawyers in Trade and Business Associations: We held this session at the U.S. Chamber of Commerce and heard from a senior lawyer in the U.S. Chamber Litigation Center.
+- Lawyers as Trade and Business Association Representatives: We held this session at the U.S. Chamber of Commerce and met with senior lawyers in the U.S. Chamber Litigation Center.

-- D.C.
-Law Firm Lawyers: We held this session at a prominent DC law firm and heard from one of the firm’s senior partners who specializes in professional responsibility.
+- Layers as Private Law Firm Practitioners: We held this session at a prominent DC law firm and heard from one of the firm’s senior partners who specializes in professional responsibility.

-- Lawyers as Government Litigators: We heard from a career attorney from the U.S. Department of Justice’s Civil Appellate Staff.
+- Lawyers as Government Litigators: We met with a senior career attorney from the U.S. Department of Justice’s Civil Appellate Staff.

 The Moritz DC Externship Program (3 credits)

 In the 2019 program, we started the program with a kick-off barbeque and training at Professor Walker’s house—focused on how to succeed in your internship—and then hosted four field trips during the summer to various DC institutions and law/policy actors:

-- Visit on Capitol Hill with Senator Sherrod Brown (D-OH)
+- Lawyers as Legislators: Visit on Capitol Hill with Senator Rob Portman (R-OH) and his staff

-- Visit at BuzzFeed DC Offices with Legal Editor (and Moritz alum) Chris Geidner
+- Lawyers as Reporters: Eisenhower Executive Office Building: Visit at BuzzFeed DC Offices with Legal Editor (and Moritz alum) Chris Geidner

-- Visit at the U.S. Supreme Court with several law clerks for Associate Justice Anthony Kennedy
+- Lawyers as Law Clerks: Visit at the U.S. Supreme Court with several law clerks for Associate Justice Anthony Kennedy

 At the end of the course, students submitted a 20-page paper that explores an issue at the intersection of law and policy they grappled with in their externships.
 They workshopped the paper with other students outside of class, received repeated feedback from the professors, and presented their papers in the eighth and final evening class session.